 An Unexpected Greeting

 We’ve all heard stories about wildlife becoming accustomed to people’s presence.
 Well, some of the wildlife at Lakeside Park in Chesapeake, VA has become accustomed to mine.
 I’m there all the time.
-That’s one of the places I visit to hone my photography skills.
+That’s one of the places I visit to hone my photography skills and learn more about birds.
 But never in my wildest dreams did I expect this level of comfort.
 Pictured is the greeting I received there on the morning of 7/10.

 Now, I shared that story and photo with a photographer friend from Louisiana.
 Here’s how she responded later the following day: “How sweet!
 Nothing like a nice warm welcome.”
 I replied, “Thanks, Roberta.
 It was a warm welcome.
 But for some reason when I showed up there again this morning, I got the cold shoulder.